ufal/ParlaStats/documentation/ProgDoc.md

             - Modified conversion of objects to strings for debugging purposes.
 - #### 1.2.4 personParser
     - `personParser(source:str, country_code:str)`
-    - A class responsible for extracting the above described metadata about speakers from the corpus `lisPerson` `xml` files.
+    - This class is responsible for extracting the above-described metadata about speakers from the corpus `lisPerson` XML files.
     - **Attributes:**
         - `source` - Path to the `listperson` file (`string`).
         - `persons_dict` - A dictionary for storing the extracted metadata in the form of key-value pairs `(Person.personID:(Person, country_code))`
         - `country_code` - Code of the country (`string`)
     - **Methods:**
         - **`__extractSex(person)`**
-            - A helper method for finding the information about gender of the given speaker.
+            - A helper method for finding the information about the gender of the given speaker.
             - *parameters:*
-                - `person` - xml element in the ParlaMint format.
+                - `person` - XML element in the ParlaMint format.
             - *returns:*
-                - Value attribute of the 'sex' sub element of the person element according to the ParlaMint format (`string`).
+                - The value attribute of the 'sex' sub-element of the person element according to the ParlaMint format (`string`).
-                - If the `sex` sub-element is not present, informs about its absence.
+                - If the `sex` sub-element is not present, inform about its absence.
         - **`__extractBirth(person)`**
-            - A helper method for extracting the information about birth date of a given speaker.
+            - A helper method for extracting information about the birth date of a given speaker.
             - *parameters:*
-                - `person` - xml element in the ParlaMint format
+                - `person` - XML element in the ParlaMint format
             - *returns:*
-                - Value of the `when` attribute of the `birth` sub element of the person element according to the ParlaMint format (`string`).
+                - Value of the `when` attribute of the `birth` sub-element of the person element according to the ParlaMint format (`string`).
                 - If the birth element is absent, returns `None`
         - **`__extractNameRecords(person)`**
             - A helper method for extracting the name records of a given speaker.
             - *parameters:*
-                - `person` - xml element in the ParlaMint format.
+                - `person` - XML element in the ParlaMint format.
             - *returns:*
                 - List of the name record for the given speaker (`[PersonName]`)
         - **`__extractAffiliationRecords(person)`**
-            - A helper method for extracting the affiliation records of given speaker.
+            - A helper method for extracting the affiliation records of a given speaker.
             - *parameters:*
-                - `person` - xml element in the ParlaMint format.
+                - `person` - XML element in the ParlaMint format.
             - *returns*
-                - List of affiliation records for given person (`[Affiliation]`)
+                - List of affiliation records for a given person (`[Affiliation]`)
         - **`extractMetadata()`**
-            - Method for extracting metadata about speakers from the `listPerson` xml files.
+            - Method for extracting metadata about speakers from the `listPerson` XML files.
-            - It iterates through all `person` tags in the `listPerson` xml file in a following way:
+            - It iterates through all `person` tags in the `listPerson` XML file in the following way:
                 - $1.$ Get the person ID attribute from the person tag
                 - $2.$ Find the `birth` sub-tag in the `person` tag and get its `when` attribute
                     - `__extractBirth()`
                 - $3.$ Find the `sex` sub-tag and get its `value` attribute.
                     - `__extractSex()`
-                - $4.$ Find all instances of the `persName` tag and extract `surname`, `forename` and `addname` tags text values.
+                - $4.$ Find all instances of the `persName` tag and extract `surname`, `forename` and `addname` tag text values.
                 - $5.$ Find all instances of the `affiliation` tag and extract the relevant information from them.
             - The processed persons are then stored in the `person_dict`.
             - Uses the `xml.dom.minidom` parser to parse the xml source file and represent it as a Tree.